dragon2snow/NestopiaPlus/readme.txt

 Command Line Parameters
 -----------------------------------------------------------------------------

-This is long so I'll just going to blurt it out.
+This is long so I'm just going to blurt it out.

 Nestopia.exe "<file>"